Hojott/scripts/README.md

 ## backups
 A Bash script to backup needed files into .zip, possibly encrypted.
 While it works, it doesn't perfectly adhere to standards.

+## sysv
+Wrapper for sv that adds linking services.
+Doesn't really adhere to standards :D